VISITING STUDENT ADMISSION

 When will you hear from us?

-We will send you an e-mail followed by a letter when a decision about your application has been made.
-It will outline your next steps, such as how to enrol in courses and how to pay your course enrolment fees.
+We will send you an e-mail when a decision about your application has been made.
 Acceptance of your application does not guarantee you a place in the course.
 A Visiting Student is responsible for having prerequisites or co-requisites required by a department offering a course.

-- Register and enroll in your courses.
+2. Register and enrol in your courses.
 Make sure you check the Enrolment Guide first.

-- Pay your fees.
 To view your online account status and fee payment information, go to Student Financial Services Web site.
-A $450 enrolment deposit is due within five business days of enrolling in a course.
+A registration deposit is due within five business days of enrolling in a course.
 If the deposit is not paid, you will be de-enrolled.
 The balance is due on receipt of your financial statement that is generally due at the beginning of the academic term.

-- Get oriented to the campus (e.g. libraries, food services, York Lanes, sport and recreation, social events etc).
+5. Get oriented to the campus (e.g. libraries, food services, York Lanes, sport and recreation, social events etc.).

 If you have been accepted as a Visiting Student or are continuing at York as one, please review the Information for Visiting Students page on the Registrar's Office Web site for details about registration and enrolment, important dates, requirements and other useful information.